-To make sure you’re ready for a summer at the tiller, check out these six spring boat-safety checklist essentials.
+To make sure you’re ready for a summer at the tiller, check out these six boat-safety checklist essentials.

 - Difficulty: Easy

 - How often: Each season

 1. Basic Safety Gear

 It’s a given that your boat-safety checklist will include life jackets for your entire crew, but there’s more to safety than just flotation devices.
 Stock your boat with a loud horn for signalling emergencies, a box of flares, a fire extinguisher, a first-aid kit and a flashlight.
 These items should see you through most of the situations you’re likely to encounter on the water.

 No matter how many lights your boat has, springtime means inspecting each bulb to make sure it works and that it’s bright enough for summer duty.
 That includes internal and external lights, as well as any spotlights you may have installed.

 Your boat-safety checklist needs to cover inspecting your boat’s bilge pump, if it’s so equipped.
 Start it up and make sure it’s running properly.
 Then check for any irregular noises or unusual smells that could indicate the machinery is wearing out.